nshusr/nvim/docs/english.md

 ### Range selection

 The [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) plugin has a built-in range selection function.
-Before using this plugin, you need to install [gcc](https://gcc .gnu.org/).
+Before using this plugin, you need to install [gcc](https://gcc.gnu.org/).

-Here are the keys I bind to it:
+The following is the key I bind to it (due to the instability of this function, it is now disabled, if you want to enable it, please open it in [nvim-treesitter](../lua/configure/plugins/nvim-treesitter.lua) ):

 | Models | Keys        | Instructions                 | Plugins                                                               |
 | ------ | ----------- | ---------------------------- | --------------------------------------------------------------------- |